Abithdas/video-thumbnail/readme.md

 You may notice that files are renamed and some temporary files are created when running the program.
 This is due to the ridiculous bug in PyAV which nobody cares.
 I would really appreciate it if someone could repair this bug.

+---

+the container was not closed in time caused the temporary filename problem